Cleaning the I-Roast 2 Coffee Roaster

 The I-Roast 2 glass roasting pot (#4) before the cleaning.

 As you can see from the photos, my coffee roaster was a mess.
 I ended up using three different cleaning methods to bring back the shine.
-All three of these methods are valid.
-Use one or a combination.
-Whatever works.
+All three methods are valid.
+Use one or a combination—whatever works.

 #1 Puro Caff or Espresso Machine Cleaner

 I soaked the parts in a bucket of hot water, poured in some Puro Caff, and waited twenty minutes.
-With a rag, I was able to get it somewhat clean.
-Not clean enough though.
+With a rag, I was able to get them somewhat clean, but not clean enough.
 It was time to bring out the big gun.

 #2 Oven Cleaner

 At this point, I sprayed the parts with an oven cleaner.
-After letting it sit for 20 minutes, I was able to remove almost everything.
+After letting it sit for 20 minutes, I could remove almost everything.
 It just needed a tiny bit more cleaning.

 #3 Dishwasher

 I placed all the parts on the top rack of the dishwasher and ran a cycle.
-That was all it needed to get its “almost new” look back.
+That was all it needed to regain its “almost new” look.

 Almost new!
-Time to start the seasoning process all over.
+It’s time to start the seasoning process all over.

 Having a roaster that is too clean or too dirty is not ideal.
-It is that middle ground where it is seasoned that will yield the best results.
+The best results come from the middle ground, where the roaster is seasoned.
 This is why I waited until I started getting uneven roasts before I did the three-stage cleaning.

 Resources